 National Resilience Fund

 The Covid-19 pandemic has revealed great challenges in our food system.
-Small-scale food producers are adopting new distribution methods, chefs and restaurants are trying to maintain a vital cash flow, and food security is an ever-growing concern as unemployment claims since March now exceed 30 million.
 We created the National Resilience Fund to give direct financial support to vital businesses and workers in community-based food systems, through local Slow Food chapters and working groups.
-COVID-19 is not the only crisis we are responding to; a necessary and global rejection of systemic racism in this nation and the unequal effects of climate change make a food chain that is good and healthy for all absolutely essential.
+COVID-19 is not the only crisis this year; systemic racism and climate change also highlight the urgent need to implement good, clean and fair food for all.

-This fund is an investment in the long-term biocultural diversity of our food csystem.
+This fund is an investment in the long-term biocultural diversity of our food system.
 By providing funds to local community initiatives that most need support now, we can help one another navigate the current crises to build resilient economies and communities for the future.
 In the first round, with your support, we funded seed projects, children’s programs, food distribution to elders, the cultivation of food for communities, and much more.
-Donate to the second round of funding to support more projects like these.
+Round Two focused on Black-led food initiatives and will be announced at the end of August.
+Round Three will focus on the hospitality industry, with a priority on BIPOC support.
+Donate to the National Resilience Fund to support more projects like these.

 The Oak Cliff Veggie Project: Distribution and Storage with Slow Food Dallas.
 Dallas, Texas.